shrilakshmi-21/Linear-Integrated-Circuit-/Differential_Amplifier.md

 # AC ANALYSIS:
   ### PROCEDURE:
-  * Right click on the voltage>Advanced>Sinusoidal, give AC amplitude as 1.
+  * Right click on the voltage>Advanced>SinE, give AC amplitude as 1.
   * Go to the AC analysis part and run the simulation.
   * The frequency response will appear and calculate 3dB bandwidth.